ActorExpose/hacks-1/sunburst/README.md

-# README

 ## Suggested Usage

-pipe the output of some other tool or file, e.g.
+Pipe the output of some other tool or file, e.g.

 ```cat processes.txt | go run main.go```

 or you can feed it a single process name on the command line:

 ```go run main.go someprocess```

 ## Example Output